 Hello, my name is Elliot.

-This Novemeber marks the 16th year anniversary of the event that forever changed my life.
+November marks the anniversary of the event that forever changed my life in 2010.
 It all started on a winters night at my parent’s house in my childhood.
 It was a school night where my sister and I were just getting tucked in for bed, I was 9 years old.
 My parents, in the living room were watching the 9 o'clock news as usual when they heard me call out to them.

 The world went dark for me at that point.
 All I remember was that my head was in a massive amount of pain before loosing consciousness.
 My parents tried waking me and with no success they rushed me to Primary Children's Hospital of Salt Lake City, UT.
 The hospital staff quickly got me into the emergency room for an emergency brain operation.

 After my surgery I was put in a medically induced coma.
 The doctors let my parents know that I sustained an AVM (arteriovenous malformation), which in short, is much like a stroke.
 10 days later, I had another AVM and was operated on yet again.
 Even though the odds were stacked against me, I made it through the second surgery.
 The doctors said that I am very lucky to be alive and that if my parents didn't get me to the hospital when they did, I very well could not have made it.

 Recovery was anything but easy.
 In fact, I remember it being extremely frustrating.
 It was like I hit the re-start button on life and had to teach myself how to do everything all over again.
 The days laying in the hospital bed I "played Pictionary" on a white-board in the recovery room with my parents.
 I lost my speech due to the AVM so that was the only way I could communicate with them.
 Physically, I could barely stand and required help to get up and down to use the bathroom or on and off the wheelchair.